Sites whose topoi are the smooth representations of locally profinite groups: Introduction

-Now we come to our main theorem.
+We now come to our main theorem.
 Suppose we are given a $Y$-site.
-Assume certain cardinality condition holds.
-Note that then there exists a grid by the proposition and we can construct the absolute Galois monoid and its subgroups.
+Assume that a certain cardinality condition holds.
+Note that, by the proposition, there then exists a grid and we can construct the absolute Galois monoid and its subgroups.
 Hence we have smooth sets and we also have the associated fiber functor.
-Our theorem (see Thoerem~\ref{thm:Galois_main} for the precise statement) says: \begin{thm} Under these assumptions, the fiber functor gives an equivalence between the topos and the category of smooth sets. \end{thm}
+Our theorem (see Theorem~\ref{thm:Galois_main} for the precise statement) says: \begin{thm} Under these assumptions, the fiber functor gives an equivalence between the topos and the category of smooth sets. \end{thm}

 Let us restrict ourselves to atomic topologies and assume cardinality Condition~(1), that is, the finiteness of the hom sets, holds.
-Then as an application of our theorem, we obtain a `reconstruction' theorem (Theorem~\ref{thm:reconstruction}) as follows. \begin{thm} Suppose given a $Y$-site whose topology is the atomic topology.
+Then as an application of our theorem, we obtain a `reconstruction' theorem (Theorem~\ref{thm:reconstruction}) as follows. \begin{thm} Suppose there is a given $Y$-site whose topology is the atomic topology.
 Assume that Condition (1) of the cardinality conditions holds.
 Then there exists a locally profinite group $G$ such that the topos is equivalent to the category of discrete sets with continuous $G$-action. \end{thm}

 When the topology is the atomic topology, the absolute Galois monoid becomes a group.
 If there exists a grid, we can equip the group with the structure of a topological group such that the subgroups $\{\bK_X\}$ for objects $X$ of the grid is a fundamental system of neighborhoods of the unit.

-If cardinality Condition (1) holds, then there exists a grid as remarked above.
+If cardinality Condition (1) holds, then there exists a grid as noted above.
 We can further show that the topological group is locally profinite.
 By definition, the category of smooth sets is equal to the category of discrete sets with continuous action of this topological group.
 Hence Theorem~\ref{thm:intro2} follows from Theorem~\ref{thm:intro1}.

-The question that what kind of monoids appear as the absolute Galois monoid seems difficult to us.
-For groups, we have the following examples.

-We have a construction of a $Y$-site and a grid, starting from a topological group $G$ of certain type.
-These give examples of grids where the cardinality conditions may not hold true.
-The site is essentially that constructed by MacLane and Moerdijk in \cite{MM}.
-We will see that any complete separated prodiscrete group appear as the absolute Galois group.

-There are many other generalizations of Galois theory or of Grothendieck's Galois theory~\cite{SGA1}.
-We do not know all of the generalizations.
-Let us mention some of the differences.